smrithi-0121/calhacks2025/README.md

 ## Getting Started
 1. Clone or download this repository.
 2. In Chrome, go to **chrome://extensions** → enable **Developer Mode** → **Load unpacked**.
-3. Select the project folder to install EcoPrompt.
+3. Select the project folder to install pranAI.
 4. Open ChatGPT (or another AI interface) and start prompting!
 ---